-2.10 Unit of measure Parent couple A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
+2.10 Unit of measure The statistics are published on the units:

+Parent couple A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
 A parent couple who have twins only counts once.
 A parent couple does not have to be cohabiting.
-Persons If the property that defines the count (eg industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.
-Leave days Leave days are the days which in ordinary language are understood as maternity leave.
-A person who works 37 hours a week counts for 7 days if he or she takes 37 hours of leave.
-A person who works 25 hours a week counts for 7 days if that person holds 25 hours of leave.
-A person who normally works 37 hours a week, but is on part-time maternity leave with 181⁄2 hours of work and 181⁄2 hours of leave per week, counts 31⁄2 days of leave per week.
-Full time days Full-time days are leave days converted to man-days.
-A person who works 37 hours a week counts for 7 full-time days if he or she takes 37 hours of leave.
-A person who works 25 hours a week counts for 4.73 full-time day if that person holds 25 hours of leave.
-A person who normally works 37 hours a week, but is on part-time maternity leave with 181⁄2 hours of work and 181⁄2 hours of leave per week, counts 31⁄2 full-time days per week.
+Persons If the property that defines the count (e.g. industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.
+Days of leave An attempt has been made to define a day of maternity leave in a way that fits the popular perception of being on maternity leave.
+For example, a part-time mum who has been away from work for 40 weeks on maternity leave counts 280 days.
+The same is true for a full-time working mum who has been on maternity leave for the same amount of time, i.e. 40 weeks.
+A full-time mother who has partially resumed work will, all other things being equal, count less than 40 weeks.
+Full-time days In other contexts (e.g. the statistics Public benefits), absence due to maternity leave is presented as the number of working days lost, and then days is the number of days of 7.4 hours.
+A part-time (e.g. half-time) mother who has been absent from work for, say, 40 weeks due to maternity leave counts 140 days.
 2.11 Reference period - 1.
 The calendar year in which the child is born. - 2.
 The calendar year in which the right to the money is obtained.
-2.12 Frequency of dissemination Annual.
+2.12 Frequency of dissemination Data are published annually.
+Other statistics, e.g. Social benefits, publish maternity data on a quarterly basis.
 2.13 Legal acts and other agreements The Act on Statistics Denmark §6 (Lov om Danmarks Statistik §6, LBK nr.
 610 May the 30th 2018).
 2.14 Cost and burden Only the It-suppliers of the responsible authorities have a burden because the data is collected from administrative registers.
 2.15 Comment More information is available at the subject page for Maternity benefits.

 3 Statistical processing

-The statistics data base is based on an extract of current maternity cases in the period May 2014 to date from ATP / Udbetaling Danmarks's administrative IT system, UDDK-Barsel.
-The extract of maternity benefit information is linked to a extract of parents from the Population Register as well as extracts from a number of other Statistics Denmark registers, to shed light on a parenting year's use of the Maternity Act.
+The data basis of the statistics is based on a total extraction from 13 central tables in the database for ATP/Udbetaling Danmark's administrative IT system, UDDK-Barsel, and a delta extraction from a 14th table, which is very large.
+Selected variables from the 14 tables are merged into a single table that constitutes a longitudinal register, the Barselsdagpenge Register, with a well-defined record structure.
+The Barselsstatistik Register is formed by combining the Barselsdagpenge Register with an extract from the Population Register and other Danish Statistics registers.

 3.1 Source data

-The statistics data base is based on an extract of current cases in the period May 2014 to date from ATP / Udbetaling Danmarks's administrative IT system, UDK-Barsel (Started in spring 2017).
+The data basis of the statistics is based on an extraction of cases in the period May 2014 to date from the ATP/ Udbetaling Danmark's administrative IT system, UDK-Barsel (Utilised in spring 2017).
+The UDK-Barsel system is used by Udbetaling Danmark to administer the payment of parental benefits.

 The cases from the period May 2014 to May 2017 have been converted from an older administrative system.

 In connection with the publication, maternity benefits data are correlated with background information from the following of Statistics Denmark's registers:

-- · Population register
+- Population register

 - Highest completed education

 - A-kasseregister (unemployment payout organizations)

+- · Persons receiving public benefits

 - Register-based workforce statistics (RAS)

 - Employment for Employees (BFL)

 - Extract from the Income Register

 3.2 Frequency of data collection

 Data is collected quarterly.